erhaym/decrypt-chromium-passwords/README.md

 - The "v11" signals that the password is stored by using an OS-level library, and Libsecret is given as an example.
 It is also said that V11 will not be used if the OS-level library is not available.

-The hardcoded password is "peanuts" and is actually in the same file, a few lines ahead:
+The hardcoded password mentionned in the comments is `"peanuts"` and is actually in the same file, a few lines ahead:

 ```C++
 // clang-format off